webpro-nl/knip/README.md

 - **Unused exported class members**: did not find references to this member of the exported class
 - **Duplicate exports**: the same thing is exported more than once

+When an issue type has zero issues, it is not shown.

+_(1)_ This includes imports that could not be resolved.

+_(2)_ The variable or type is not referenced directly, and has become a member of a namespace.
+Knip can't find a reference to it, so you can _probably_ remove it.

+### Output filters

 You can `--include` or `--exclude` any of the types to slice & dice the report to your needs.
 Alternatively, they can be added to the configuration (e.g. `"exclude": ["dependencies"]`).